applebiter/jackdaw/docs/TIMEMACHINE.md

 ## Summary

-The Timemachine plugin turns your voice assistant into a retroactive recording safety net.
+The Ring Buffer Recorder plugin turns your voice assistant into a retroactive recording safety net.
 Keep it running in the background during practice or composition sessions, and never lose a great idea again.

 Perfect for:
 - 🎹 Piano improvisations